 Chenoa Fund

-You might need to meet credit score and income requirements and will need to work with participating lenders, but you typically don’t need to be a first-time buyer to qualify.
+You might need to meet credit score (minimum 600) requirements, but there are no income limits.
+You will also need to work with participating lenders, but you typically don’t need to be a first-time buyer to qualify.

 FHA loans